iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/parametrization_definition.png" width="500"/>
 </div>

-In the end we develop a max-LR solver which is output the c’s which maximize learning rate for a given ab-parametrization and tensor alignment measurement.
-We use this solver to create a dynamic learning rate schedule which maximizes the learning rate within the bounds of stability at each step of a training run and show that in the majority of cases it achieves a lower loss.
+In the end we develop a dynamic learning rate scheduler which solves for the maximal stable learning rate at each step of training by measuring alignments between weights and activations.
+Using this scheduler we are able to minimize loss more effectively in the majority of cases.

 ## Parametrizations
 Let's examine a simple example for how to design a parametrization to combat instabilities - a single linear weight matrix acting on an input vector.